Harris Academy Tottenham: Controversy

 Opinion is largely divided over the scandal, with many accepting (or corroborating) the claims laid out in the petition and speaking of a deep-seated culture of institutional racism within academies and schools like HATO, which is proving detrimental to the growth and development of young black students.
 However, several others have dismissed the allegations as unsubstantiated and criticised Adusei for wrongfully subjecting the academy, and a teacher, to an infamous 'trial by social media'.
 They also highlight the potentially dangerous ramifications of such actions as evidenced by Foley receiving death threats.
 It was later revealed that one of the permanently excluded students had punched a teacher.

 In a statement, a spokesperson for the Federation said that they "fully reject all of the allegations made by Mr Adusei."
 The statement continues to say that "He (Mr Adusei) has used online platforms to conduct a misleading, vindictive and vexatious campaign in order to defame his colleagues and destabilise his school.
 It is concerning to us, as it will be to teachers and school leaders everywhere, that he cannot be challenged on an equal footing because GDPR and his rights as an employee protect him from being challenged on his allegations, his motivations and the facts of the situation disclosed.”
 The spokesperson added that the content in the petition was “demonstrably untrue”, but said they were “reluctant to divert time and resources” from their children to provide the proceedings required to remove the petition from Change.org."
 The petition was later closed by Adusei.

 Adusei was initially suspended and later dismissed from his position.
 After inspection in January 2023, Harris Academy Tottenham retained its outstanding rating by Ofsted, first given in 2017.
+In 2025, he was indefinitely banned from teaching.